The $100,000 Problem: Why Your FBO Is Leaving Money on the Ramp

 • Ground handling complexity: Heavy jets require specialized tugs and more labor

-• Fuel volume potential: Larger aircraft typically purchase more fuel (and represent larger waiver thresholds)
+• Fuel volume potential: Larger aircraft typically purchase more fuel (and represent larger waiver thresholds).
+Industry data shows fuel revenue typically runs 2.5x the direct fee revenue—making proper aircraft categorization even more critical

 Weight-based pricing structures, similar to those used for landing fees, create fairness while maximizing revenue.
 The most effective approach uses Maximum Takeoff Weight (MTOW) tiers: